 In the series of angels with spears is all too easy, for our authors, to say that the serpent was finally defeated.
-In hermetic symbolism this serpent iconography is the same but slightly different from the aforementioned, since it represents Primitive Mercurius, then turned into an Angel/Mercurius Philosophorum to pierce or dissolve our dragon, or metallic matter in its incrudating way.
+In hermetic symbolism this serpent iconography is the same but slightly different from the aforementioned since it represents Primitive Mercurius, then turned into an Angel/Mercurius Philosophorum to pierce or dissolve our dragon, or metallic matter in its incrudating way.
 Pay attention that in some dry metallurgic ways spears may have a similar but not identical meaning.

-An hermetic explication for those croziers can be directly provide by Sychardus, bishop of Cremona, who wrote at the end of the twelfth century that the crozier was a symbol for eternal life or immortality: “ Moyses ex mandato Domini virgam habuit, qua terribilia fecit in coelo, in terra et in mari: quia cibum de coelo potum de terra produxit, et gregem ad terram fluentem lacte et melle minavit. ……Hic ergo baculus ex osse et ligno conficitur, quae cristalina vel aurata sphaerula conjunguntur; os superius recurvatur, lignum inferius ferro acuitur, modice tamen retunditur; os et lignum arte rasii poliuntur……aliquando in curvatura Cape ponitur, quoniam ad Dominum conversis vita aeterna promittitur”.
-Translation: “By God Moyses was assigned the stick, which produced awesome things in earth, sky and sea, which supplied food from sky and drinking from earth, and sustained the flock in earth with milk and honey in large quantity……. thus this stick out of wood and bones made, which is connected with golden and crystal sphaerula (little sphere), the superior bone is curved, the inferior wood sharpened by means of iron, nevertheless slightly rounded; the bone and wood with art smoothed….finally put in the curvature, when turned towards God we are promised eternal life”.
+A hermetic explication for those croziers can be directly provided by Sychardus, bishop of Cremona, who wrote at the end of the twelfth century that the crozier was a symbol for eternal life or immortality: “ Moyses ex mandato Domini virgam habuit, qua terribilia fecit in coelo, in terra et in mari: quia cibum de coelo potum de terra produxit, et gregem ad terram fluentem lacte et melle minavit. … Hic ergo baculus ex osse et ligno conficitur, quae cristalina vel aurata sphaerula conjunguntur; os superius recurvatur, lignum inferius ferro acuitur, modice tamen retunditur; os et lignum arte rasii poliuntur… aliquando in curvatura Cape ponitur, quoniam ad Dominum conversis vita aeterna promittitur”.
+Translation: “By God, Moyses was assigned the stick, which produced awesome things in earth, sky and sea, which supplied food from the sky and drinking from the earth, and sustained the flock in the earth with milk and honey in large quantity… thus this stick out of wood and bones made, which is connected with golden and crystal sphaerula (little sphere), the superior bone is curved, the inferior wood sharpened by means of iron, nevertheless slightly rounded; the bone and wood with art smoothed… finally put in the curvature, when turned towards God we are promised eternal life”.
 Capis has two meanings: 1.capis, vase-amphora with capide at ablative; 2.
-Capis, personal very rare name, with Cape at ablative.
+Capis, a personal very rare name, with Cape at ablative.
 In both cases a very strange and interesting sentence.